-For addressing both RANS regions and LES-type regions, we apply the DDES available in NiceFlow, defined initially in [25].
+For addressing both RANS regions and LES-type regions, we apply the DDES available in NiceFlow, defined initially in [?] also described in Chapter 3.
 This model is hybrid in the sense that in some "LES" regions, the model viscosity is very small, comparable to a SGS viscosity, while not being a Smagorinsky-like viscosity.

-The rest of the algorithm which we apply is identical to the one applied to the two previous subcritical flows, with two stages of adaptation criteria : a Mach-Hessian criterion and its correction with the Toosi-Larsson analysis.
+The rest of the algorithm which we apply is identical to the one applied to the two previous subcritical flows, with two stages of adaptation criteria: a Mach-Hessian criterion and its correction with the Toosi-Larsson analysis.